RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 ### Provided runtime target

 When launched, the service plugin main component receives the property `runtimeTarget`.
-That object represents the plugin target.
+That object represents the plugin target for current execution.
 Its type can be one of:
 * `One entity target` (enumerated type: RuntimeTargetTypes.ONE), if the service application mode contains "ONE"
 * `Many entities target` (enumerated type: RuntimeTargetTypes.MANY), if the service application mode contains "MANY"
 * `Query target` (enumerated type: RuntimeTargetTypes.QUERY), if the service application mode contains "MANY"

 Notes:
+* If the plugin application mode is ONE only, main component will never receive MANY and QUERY target types.
+Reciprocally, if it is MANY, main component will never receive ONE target type.
 * RuntimeTargetTypes is exported as a field of `AccessDomain`, in module `regardsoss/domain`
 * Query target expresses a list of entities as a query.
 This is required when user works in select all mode.
 Indeed, as REGARDS catalog may contain large amount of entities, it is not possible in such case to express selection as an IP ID array, as that would require to fetch all those entities from backend.